Playing at home

-And, if you don’t quite fancy all that noise, pop in their headphones for a “silent disco”.
+And, if you don’t quite fancy all that noise, pop in their headphones for a ‘silent disco’.

 Imagination is the best, cheapest and most long-lasting resource that any of us has at our disposal, and this is even more true for children.

-Encouraging your kids to use their imaginations could be as elaborate or as straightforward an activity as you – and they – like.
+Encouraging your children to use their imagination could be as elaborate or as straightforward an activity as you – and they – like.
 Simply playing with each other, with toys, or with whatever safe objects they have in front of them and creating scenarios and worlds in their minds will help build on their creativity and their ability to entertain themselves.
 Making a den together can provide hours of fun.

 There’s no reason this can’t be a one-person show with multiple characters – some stuffed animals, dolls or even adult family members could be enlisted as cast members if needed.